clausiusreis/Seecology/README.md

 ## A visualization framework for acoustic ecology applications

-Author: Clausius Duque Reis - UFV-CRP/ICMC-USP (clausiusreis@gmail.com)
+Author: Clausius Duque Reis - UFV-CRP/ICMC-USP (clausiusreis@gmail.com).

-Advisor: Maria Cristina Ferreira de Oliveira - ICMC-USP
+Advisor: Maria Cristina Ferreira de Oliveira - ICMC-USP.

 Seecology is a framework for feature extraction of ecological recordings, providing easy visualization of the resulting data immediately after the extraction process.
 This solution provides a single method to extract data, providing individual settings for each feature and several normalization methods to help researchers.